gwen001/bxss/README.md

     - screenshot of the vulnerable page

 Todo:
-- report send by mail
+- reports send by mail

 ## Install